 Report cards with each student's grades or performance and absences in each class or subject are issued to parents once every grading period.
-These will be distributed during the school day.
+Student's grades and absences can also be monitored through Home Access.
+Contact your child's counselor for information about Home Access.

-At the end of the [first three weeks of a grading period OR during the fourth week of a nineweek grading period], parents will receive a progress report if their child's performance [in any course/subject area OR in English language arts, mathematics, science, or social studies] is near or below 70, or is below the expected level of performance.
+At the end of the first three weeks of a grading period, parents will receive a progress report.
 If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.